andrewozz/CODE_EXP_brainhack/README.md

 To login to our app, you must first have a registered and authenticated account with us, so do sign up an account and use it to login.

 ## SAMPLE Store ID and Passcode that you can use to enter a store (data regarding the store is also hosted on firebase realtim db so you will be able to view the updated data on the app)
-Under the select store page, enter the following fields to enter store =>
+Under the select store page, enter the following fields to enter one of our stores =>

 Camp/ Air base : camp1